johnlindquist/chromancer/README.md

 - 🌐 Navigate to URLs with various wait conditions
 - 🖱️ Click elements using CSS selectors
 - ⌨️ Type text into input fields
+- 🔍 Find and inspect elements with detailed information
 - 📜 Execute JavaScript in page context
 - 📸 Take screenshots (full page or viewport)
 - 🛑 Gracefully stop Chrome instances